svenfraeys/SublimeFoldPython/README.md

 Fold Python is only accesible and useful when used trough shortcuts.

-All key bindings are using following pattern `Ctrl+Alt+Shift+Key`
+All key bindings are using following pattern `Ctrl+Alt+Shift+Key` OR
+Key binding are now also connected with `Ctrl+K, Ctrl+Key` to improve usability

 * `Ctrl+Alt+Shift+Up` : Move up in code / Go to parent
 * `Ctrl+Alt+Shift+Down` : Move down in code / Go to adult